dangerousmind/web/README.md

 - ☆☆☆推荐：[

-  [How to Study: A Brief Guide]: https://cse.buffalo.edu/~rapaport/howtostudy.html
+  [How to Study: A Brief Guide]: https://cse.buffalo.edu/~rapaport/howtostudy.html	"How to Study: A Brief Guide"

   ]☆☆☆